DLNLNDRT/policy_simulator/README.md

 ## 🎯 Project Overview

-The Policy Simulation Assistant is an MVP developed using the **ADAPT Framework** (Assess → Discover → Analyze → Prototype → Test) to create a GenAI-powered tool that helps policy makers understand the potential impact of healthcare workforce and spending changes on life expectancy outcomes.
+The Policy Simulator is an MVP developed using the **ADAPT Framework** (Assess → Discover → Analyze → Prototype → Test) to create a GenAI-powered tool that helps policy makers understand the potential impact of healthcare workforce and spending changes on life expectancy outcomes.

 ### Key Features